-The Save & Resume feature allows end users to save a partially completed form and come back at a later date/time to complete and submit.
+The Save & Resume feature allows end-users to save a partially completed form and come back at a later date/time to complete and submit.

 Note: the Save & Resume feature is not available on Workflow forms.

-Another important thing to note when using Save & Resume is that files uploaded to the form by the end users and signatures executed by the end user will NOT be saved to the form until the form is submitted to the database.
+Another important thing to note when using Save & Resume is that files uploaded to the form by the end users and signatures executed by the end-user will NOT be saved to the form until the form is submitted to the database.
 Users should not upload files or sign the forms until they are ready to submit.

 Event fields do not retain the quantity value while the submission is saved.
-This is so that your inventory is not locked for 30 days in the case that submitter does not return or chooses not to complete the submission.
+This is so that your inventory is not locked for 30 days in the case that the submitter does not return or chooses not to complete the submission.

 To add a page break to your form, add a "Section" field to the form and check off the "Start New Page" option.
 This will insert a new page on the form, and any fields listed under this section will be listed on the next page.

 Turning Save & Resume On/Off

 You can turn this feature on/off by going into the Form > Builder > Form Extras (scroll down on the right side) > Save and Resume.
 In this window, toggle the "Save & Resume" option.
 You may also toggle the "Progress Indicator" option if you would like to show users where they are in the process of completing the form.

 With this feature enabled, the end user will be able to save their partially-completed form by capturing the unique form URL.
 They may also choose to have this link emailed to them.
 When they are ready to revisit the form, they will simply click or paste the unique form URL into a browser, and the form will reload with any fields that had already been filled in.
 If they make any changes to the form, they will want to re-save and resend the form URL to themselves.